PaaS - Orchestration

 • Functionality: An open-source tool for automating software delivery, widely used for continuous integration and delivery (CI/CD).

 • Use Case: Automates tasks such as building, testing, and deploying code.
-It offers multiple plugins for extensibility and can be used as a monitoring tool24.
+It offers multiple plugins for extensibility and can be used as a monitoring tool2arrow-up-right4arrow-up-right.

 3. Ansible: